How does data protection work in healthcare?

 Due to the increasing connectivity between institutions and the digital transfer and storage of personal and medical data, it is essential for data protection regulations to be implemented in a way that ensures that data protection is guaranteed at all times.

-In the development of digital networks, special standards of protection were observed and the telematics infrastructure (TI) was created.
+When digital networks were being developed in healthcare, special standards of protection were observed and the telematics infrastructure (TI) was created.
 This is a secure network for exclusive use by the healthcare system that can only be accessed by registered individuals and institutions.
-The TI enables secure communication and transfer of data stored on servers in Germany.
+The TI enables secure communication and data transfer.

 To find out how the secure data network of the German healthcare system is structured, see the article about the telematics infrastructure.